Table of contents

 If you follow the advice of your dentist and/or dental hygienist, you will find yourself using toothpaste several times a day.
 Using a manual toothbrush with an elongated head, or an electric toothbrush with a small, round head.
 Have you ever wondered how much toothpaste to use?
 That head is so big or small for a reason, right?
 And that twice-daily brushing with a toothpaste with fluoride, you have to get enough fluoride from that on your brush for it to work against cavities, right?
 Can that also be too much?
 And does that still depend on your age?

 A nice thick blob of toothpaste on your toothbrush makes brushing easier, right?
 Unfortunately no. Toothpaste contains some abrasive to scrub well, but it is really the bristles of your toothbrush that do the most important work.
 So replace them in time too!
-The fact remains that using too little toothpaste on your brush won’t get your teeth clean enough, but that thick blob is really much, much too much.
+The fact remains that using

 Children under six need less toothpaste than adults.
 A blob the size of a grain of rice is enough to keep children’s mouths clean and fresh.
 Not only because their mouths contain fewer and smaller teeth.
 But mainly because swallowing toothpaste with fluoride can lead to fluorosis.
 You can buy special toothpaste for (small) children where the fluoride content is adapted to their age.
 And even though your child may not accidentally (or intentionally) swallow anything, invariably using way too much toothpaste is obviously a waste.